storefront-x/storefront-x/docs/contributing.md

 yarn dev
 ```

-You can now visit Storefront X on http://localhost:3000.
+You can now view Storefront X on localhost.
 Development server has hot-module-reloading, so you don't have to reload the browser for changes in source code to take effect.

 ## Running tests